 Ok, with this shirt, I’m going to pin trace the front of the shirt first to give you an example of how to do this.

 To pin trace, you are going to start at one point (any point) on the first piece (front, back, sleeve, etc.) and poke a pin (through the paper) along the edge of that piece every inch or so like this:

 This is why you need to work on carpet, because the pins can scratch your floor and it makes it difficult to poke them through.

 On this shirt, I will need to trace the armhole, the shoulder seam, the neckline, the side seams and the hem.
 That is what you will trace for the front piece only.

 Pin trace all the way around that piece.

 If you’re not sure what a pattern piece should look like, take out a similar one in any of your Simplicity, McCalls, Butterick, etc. pattern envelopes and study it.

 Just keep poking your pin all around the piece.

-Along the side seams, it will look like this:
+Along the side seams, it will look like the photo below.

 Now, just connect the dots with a pen or a marker: